eBay/tsv-utils/docs/BuildingWithLTO.md

 ### Statically linking the C runtime library on Linux builds

-The prebuilt linux binaries statically link the C runtime library.
+The prebuilt Linux binaries statically link the C runtime library.
 This increases portability at the expense of increased binary sizes.
-The above instructions dynamically link the static library.
+The earlier instructions dynamically link the C runtime library.
 To use static linking, add `DFLAGS=-static` to the build lines, as follows:

 ```
-$ # LTO for D libraries and application
 $ make DCOMPILER=ldc2 LDC_BUILD_RUNTIME=1 DFLAGS=-static
-$ # LTO for application code only
-$ make DCOMPILER=ldc2 LDC_LTO=default DFLAGS=-static
+$ make test-nobuild
 ```

 This is only applicable to Linux builds, and has only been tested on Ubuntu.
-On Ubuntu, use release 16.04.
-Issues have been observed with Ubuntu 14.04.
+On Ubuntu, release 16.04 or later is required.

 ### Choosing between thin and full LTO builds

 The makefile default settings choose between "thin" and "full" LTO builds based on the platform.
 At present, "thin" is used on macOS, "full" is used on Linux uses "full".
 This is based on the author's configuration testing.
-At the time this was written (LDC 1.5.0, TSV Utilities 1.1.15), bugs have surfaced in other configurations.
+At the time this was written (LDC 1.5.0, TSV Utilities 1.1.15), issues have surfaced in other configurations.
 These issues tend to be complex, involving a combination of LDC, LLVM, and the system linkers.
 These are likely to be fixed in future releases, but for now the default configurations are recommended.
-These bugs surface primarily when building both D libraries and application code using LTO (`LDC_BUILD_RUNTIME=1`).
+These problems surface primarily when building both D libraries and application code using LTO (`LDC_BUILD_RUNTIME=1`).
 Building the application code alone works fine in most configurations.
 For this, use `LDC_LTO=thin` or `LDC_LTO=full`, without specifying the `LDC_BUILD_RUNTIME` parameter.

 The `LDC_LTO=thin|full` parameter can also be combined with `LDC_BUILD_RUNTIME=1` to set the thin/full type when building the D libraries with LTO.